zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 **Final Notes Section 3:**

-To deny a user access to a folder you do no have to delete them from the .htpasswd.
-All you have to do is remove their user name from the .htaccess in the folders you do not wish them access to, so for example.
+To deny a user access to a folder you do no have to delete them from the `.htpasswd`.
+All you have to do is remove their user name from the `.htaccess` in the folders you do not wish them access to, so for example.

 ~~~
 <LIMIT GET PUT POST>